Jbleezy/BO1-Reimagined/README.md

 * Box has a different hintstring for picking up a weapon if the weapon is a tactical grenade

 ## Perks
+* Perks now become active as soon as the player starts to put away the perk bottle
 * Added gloss to all perk bottles
 * Multiple people can now buy the same perk at the same time
 * Perk order will no longer be changed when losing a perk
 * Removed blur effect that previously happened after buying a perk
-* Players are now given a perk once they start putting the perk bottle away

 ### Quick Revive
 * Hintstring now says "Quick Revive" in solo and coop